abstracta/jmeter-java-dsl/CONTRIBUTING.md

 ## Test runs

 When you want to run a test plan, it needs to run in a JMeter engine.
-By default, DslTestPlan uses [EmbeddedJMeterEngine](jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/EmbeddedJmeterEngine.java), which is the fastest and easiest way to run a test plan, but you might use EmbeddedJMeterEngine as an example and implement your own engine (for example to run tests on BlazeMeter, or in a distributed fashion).
+By default, DslTestPlan uses [EmbeddedJmeterEngine](jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/engines/EmbeddedJmeterEngine.java), which is the fastest and easiest way to run a test plan, but you might use EmbeddedJmeterEngine as an example and implement your own engine (for example to run tests on BlazeMeter, or in a distributed fashion).

 When a test plan runs, the engine returns an instance of [TestPlanStats](jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/TestPlanStats.java), grouping information by test element name (aka label).
 This allows to check the expected statistics and verify that everything worked within expected boundaries.